 First, we needed to know what support these AAC users need.
 We decided the best strategy was to just ask AAC users themselves.
 We had interviews and conversations with over three dozen AAC users.
 The AAC users were insightful and generous with their time.
 What they shared could help anyone who needs alternative communication.
-Anyone who cannot rely on natural speech needs everyone else to listen better.
+Anyone who cannot rely on spoken language needs everyone else to listen better.
 Our project created new resources to help us share how we can better listeners and supporters.

 We started by looking at the current research.
 We reviewed the research literature on AAC with adults.
 We identified the challenges that seemed to be common to all AAC users.
 We studied different populations of people who may benefit from AAC.
 For example, we looked at those who lose their speech in adulthood.